 Private Golf Club Experiences

-The Rennaissance Club is a private members club.
+The Rennaissance Club is a private members club in East Lothian.
 The Renaissance Experience gives members of the public the ability to play the links and enjoy a three-course lunch on a Monday or Wednesday.
 Another option is to choose The Renaissance Experience Overnight Stay Option which allows multiple chances to play the course during a stay of up to a week.
 The Member’s Lodge and Villas provide some of the most refined accommodation in East Lothian.
 Make sure you make the most of your stay as non-members who have their request approved can only come once.
 If you want to come again, you’ll need to be a member…

 Carnegie Links at Skibo Castle is not a private golf club but rather a private club with a golf course.
 The Carnegie Links Experience allows one fourball to tee off at 9 a.m.
 Monday to Friday from June until September.
 The Experience includes access to the practice facilities, a round of golf, refreshments from the Golf Steward’s Cart at 11 a.m., complimentary use of fully stocked halfway house after the 5th and 12th holes, a wee glass of Skibo’s own whisky on the 18th green, a complimentary gift bag and a three-course lunch.
 You also have access to the Skibo Shop which is usually reserved for guests resident at the club.
 The experience will cost you £350 in 2020.

 Centurion Club – The Golf & Dining Experience at Centurion Club includes golf, lessons with former Walker Cup player Raymond Russell and a five-course tasting menu with wine pairings.
 The day will set you and your mates back £1200 (£400 each) in the summer and £1000 (£333.33 each) in the winter.